Hydrospheredata/mist/docs/src/main/tut/02_quick_start.md

 ### Running your own function

-So after plaing with example it's time to build and run function from outside.
+After plaing with examples it's time to build and run function from outside.
+For a quick start we will use repository that alrady contains prepared projects.
-Details about writing function will be covered in next chapters
+(Details about writing function will be covered in next chapters)

+#### Scala + sbt

 ### Connecting to your existing Apache Spark cluster